Properties of neutral mesons in a hot and magnetized quark matter: size-dependent effects: Results

 \subsection{Meson Properties}

-Now we can move on the properties of mesons propagating in a hot and dense medium in the presence of boundaries and a magnetic background.
+Now we can move on the properties of mesons propagating in a hot medium in the presence of boundaries and a magnetic background.

-First, we show in Fig.~\ref{SigmaPionMasses1} the behavior of $\pi ^0$ and $\sigma$ meson masses as functions of temperature in the case of absence of magnetic field, for different values of the length $L$.
+First, we show in Figs.~\ref{SigmaPionMasses1} and~\ref{SigmaPionMasses1PBC} the behavior of $\pi ^0$ and $\sigma$ meson masses as functions of temperature in the case of absence of magnetic field, for different values of the length $L$, with spatial coordinates in APBC and PBC cases.
 In the bulk, the meson masses remain unchanged at smaller temperatures, but they are affected with the increase of $T$, suffering a crossover transition from the chiral symmetry broken phase to the chiral symmetry restored phase, and becoming degenerate.
 In particular, the $\sigma$ mass reaches a minimum at the critical point of chiral phase transition $ T_c ^{\xi}$, and then rises in the unbroken restored phase.
 This is in qualitative agreement with previous findings, as those from~~\citep{Zhang:2016qrl,Wang:2017vtn,Mao:2018dqe,Avancini:2018svs,Zhao:2018nqa,Ghosh:2021dlo}.
-The finite size effects appear as follows: at sufficiently small values of $L$ the masses are also modified in a different way.
+The finite size effects appear with a considerable dependence on the periodicity of boundary conditions.
+For the APBC, at sufficiently small values of $L$ the $\pi ^0$ and $\sigma$ masses are modified in a different way.
 While the pion mass grows with the drop of the size, the mass of $\sigma$ decreases quite strong, in a phenomenon in which they become closer.
 This reflects the inhibition of chiral symmetry breaking due to reduction of the size of the system.
 In this sense, the pseudo-critical temperature where the $\pi ^0$ and $\sigma$ meson masses start to degenerate also reduces with the decreasing of $L$.
 It is worthy remarking that an analogous effect is reported in Refs.~\cite{Zhao:2018nqa,Bhattacharyya:2012rp} by using distinct treatments.
+Otherwise, in the context of PBC the $\pi ^0$ ($\sigma$) meson mass experiences an decrease (increase) as the size $L$ diminishes, and the pseudo-critical temperature augments with the drop of $L$.